TomLiDev/mildew-detector/README.md

 ![Image of the footer, found at the bottom of all pages](documentation/footer.PNG)

-### Project Summary/Overview
+### Project Summary/Overview Page

 The first page of the dashboard will be the project summary page.

-This will give a brief text summary of the key points of the project, the data used, the business requirements and project hypotheses to determine if the project has been succesful or not.
+This will give a brief text summary of the key points of the project, the data used, the business requirements, project hypotheses and validation.

 ![An image of the homepage on different devices](documentation/homepage-devices.PNG)

-### Data Visualisation
+### Leaf Visualisation Page

 The dashboard will contain a data visualisation page, this will summarise some of the key characteristics of the data.
 Specifically it will include: